bpmcdevitt/brendan.mcdevitt.tech/_homelab/2019-01-27-homelab-squid-proxy-libvirt.markdown

 managers is straight forward.
 It really does not make a difference though to me personally.
 I just want to be able to spin vms up quick and I am most familiar with this type of os from my days working in system administration at various web hosts.

 Squid has always been something that I wanted to setup but have never gotten around to.
 So I started very basic and lightweight.
 The default configuration with squid is there to set you up with an unauthenticated proxy that listens locally on the network.
-Here are the links to the files so you want a libvirt based squid setup.
+Here are the links to the files.
+These are currently for a libvirt based setup.
 You will have to modify the `Vagrantfile` slightly if you want to use virtualbox or not use a bridge as a second network interface.
 Also feel free to modify the resources suited to your homelabs resource limitations (cpus/ram).
 I leave that to you.
 Proxy all the HTTP connections, for science!